alexarne/Convex-Polygon-Collisions/README.md

 * The user can select another polygon by clicking on it

-## Known Bugs

-* During particularly complicated simulations involving chain collisions, stack overflows might occur.
-In such cases, the collision algorithm will halt, the action will be reverted, and print it to the console.

 ## TODOs

 * Finalize README by linking to code section of algorithm